pranavreddy23/autoware.privately-owned-vehicles/Models/exports/export_utils/README.md

 ```

 ### convert_pytorch_to_onnx.py
-A script to load a pytorch model from among the AutoSeg Vision Foundation Model networks and convert and export that model to ONNX format at FP32 precision
+A script to load a pytorch model from among the AutoSeg Vision Foundation Model networks and convert and export that model to ONNX format at FP32 precision as a *.onnx file.

 ### Example Usage
 ```bash